alexljamin/damonbauer.me/_posts/2015-06-19-chrome-filmstrip.md

 If the first few seconds of the page load are a blank white screen, you need to work on improving the _Time to First Byte_.
 This is typically a symptom of an overloaded server (especially common if you use a shared server), or inefficient code (such as a poorly written database query) or memory leaks.
 [See this post for more details](http://www.websiteoptimization.com/speed/tweak/time-to-first-byte/).

 ###Custom Fonts
-If site is loading quickly but your text is not visible until very late, I'd assume you're using a custom font.
+If your site is loading quickly but your text is not visible until very late, I'd assume you're using a custom font.
 This side effect makes your site _feel_ slower; the term being used to address this issue is **perceived performance**.
 In order to make your site feel faster and allow users to start reading content immediately, you can use a web font loader, which will allow you to:

 * Render your content using a web safe font stack, such as `html { font-family: Arial, Helvetica, sans-serif }`, by default
 * Once the web font loader has detected that your custom fonts have successfully downloaded & parsed, add a class to the `html` or `body` tag, like so: